nodegraph/nodegraph.github.io/docs/youmacro.md

 {: .no_toc }

 YouMacro is an application that was intended to let users visually configure macros to automate IOT devices and automate getting information from web browsers.
-Since then YouMacro has evolved to its [modern use](youmacro.com), where it no longer visually presents a node graph.
+Since then YouMacro has evolved to its modern use at [www.youmacro.com](https://youmacro.com), where it no longer visually presents a node graph.
 However for this case study we will look look at an early version of YouMacro which used node graphs.

 YouMacro favors composition over inheritance to organize code.
 The [entities framwork](https://github.com/nodegraph/ngsinternal/tree/master/src/entities) defines this composition framework.
 The main node graph components are defined in the [compshapes](https://github.com/nodegraph/ngsinternal/tree/master/src/components/compshapes) subfolder.